ingorichtsmeier/dmn-test-tool/dmn-excel-tester/README.md

 Run `mvn clean compile assembly:single` to create a single jar.

+You can ignore the warning from the maven build, as the project only delivers a single jar file and nothing else.

-Start the evaluation with `java -jar target\dmn-excel-tester-jar-with-dependencies.jar dmnFile excelFile`.
+Start the evaluation with `java -jar target\dmn-evaluator.jar dmnFile excelFile`.

+## Prerequistites

+This need at least Java 8 to build and run.